FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} malware domain is inherently dynamic.
 Malware continuously evolves, either through the emergence of entirely new malware families with unknown characteristics or through the modification of existing malware behaviors by malware authors \cite{yang2021cade}.
 If malware detection and family attribution were based on a static view of the domain, these tasks might not appear particularly challenging.
-Indeed, leveraging machine learning (ML) and deep learning (DL) techniques, malware can often be detected with high accuracy when evaluated on static datasets.
-However, when faced with the real-world scenario of a constantly evolving malware landscape, the reliability and performance of malware detectors decrease significantly \cite{guldemir2024navigating}.
+Indeed, leveraging machine learning and deep learning techniques, malware can often be detected with high accuracy when evaluated on static datasets.
+However, when faced with the real-world scenario of a constantly evolving malware landscape, the reliability and performance of malware detectors decrease significantly \cite{guldemir2024navigating, jordaney2017transcend, pendlebury2019tesseract}.

 Empirical studies underscore the severity of this issue.
 For instance, when a malware classifier is trained on data collected at an initial time point and tested on future data, its detection performance deteriorates substantially, by up to 50\% compared to traditional randomized train-test splits that ignore temporal context \cite{pendlebury2019tesseract}.
 Similarly, another notable study indicates that within just six months of deployment, the performance of a malware detection model dropped from 99\% to 76\% \cite{chen2023continuous}.
-Such findings clearly illustrate the significant impact that evolving malware characteristics have on model effectiveness, emphasizing the necessity to address malware detection as a continuously adapting task.
+Such findings clearly illustrate the significant impact that evolving malware characteristics have on model effectiveness, emphasizing the necessity to address malware detection as a drift-aware adaptation problem, where models must detect distributional change and update their decision structure over time.

 The observed performance degradation in malware detection models is commonly referred to as concept drift, also known as model aging \cite{xu2019droidevolver} or time decay \cite{pendlebury2019tesseract}.
 Concept drift arises when the statistical properties of data change over time, rendering previously effective models obsolete or less accurate \cite{lu2018learning}.
 Within the malware detection domain, concept drift manifests primarily in two distinct forms: label drift (inter-class drift \cite{he2024dream}) and covariate drift (intra-class drift \cite{he2024dream}).